April 18, 2020

 How strange, that father in the fairy tale;

-That he should leave his children in the forest,
+That he should leave his children to the forest,

 And then return home, sulking in his tears.